magic-sph/magic/README.md

 # Foreword

 * **MagIC** is a numerical code that can simulate fluid dynamics in a spherical shell.
-MagIC solves for the Navier-Stokes equation including Coriolis force, optionally coupled with an induction equation for Magneto-Hydro Dynamics (MHD) and a temperature (or entropy) equation under both the anelastic and the Boussinesq approximations.
+MagIC solves for the Navier-Stokes equation including Coriolis force, optionally coupled with an induction equation for Magneto-Hydro Dynamics (MHD), a temperature (or entropy) equation and an equation for chemical composition under both the anelastic and the Boussinesq approximations.

 * **MagIC** uses Chebyshev polynomials in the radial direction and spherical harmonic decomposition in the azimuthal and latitudinal directions.
 The time-stepping scheme relies on a semi-implicit [Crank-Nicolson]( https://en.wikipedia.org/wiki/Crank–Nicolson_method) for the linear terms of the MHD equations and a [Adams-Bashforth](<https://en.wikipedia.org/wiki/Linear_multistep_method) scheme for the non-linear terms and the Coriolis force.